poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 To record the MIDI and play and export it with different virtual pianos, I tried and subsequently decided to purchase [Pianoteq Stage](https://www.modartt.com/pianoteq_stage).
 It costs a fair bit, but they have a free trial so you can decide if you think it's worth it.
 For me, I really love the sound of the Steinway Model D grand piano (that's the one I used for the recording above) and I haven't regretted it.

-To configure Pianoteq, I followed [this guide](https://forum.pianoworld.com/ubbthreads.php/topics/3162235/re-roland-fp-10-usb-to-windows-10-direct-connection-and-midi.html).

-So when I first started it up, I went to `Edit --> Preferences --> Devices --> Active MIDI inputs` and checked `Listen to all MIDI inputs`.
+To configure Pianoteq, I followed [used a tip I read here](https://forum.pianoworld.com/ubbthreads.php/topics/3162235/re-roland-fp-10-usb-to-windows-10-direct-connection-and-midi.html): go to `Edit --> Preferences --> Devices --> Active MIDI inputs` and check `Listen to all MIDI inputs`.

 My audio output is set to: `HDA Intel PCA, ALC256 Analog; Direct hardware device without any conversions`.